bdatdo0601/Discord-Bot-Boi/README.md

 $ yarn
 ```

+3. setup `.env` at the root of the project to set required environment variable(refer to `.sample-env` for example)

 # Usage

 Below are availabe command for the project.
 Checkout `package.json` to see the exact command executed: